Career Pathways & Job Outcomes

 Whether you aim to become a registered counsellor, psychotherapist, or mental health practitioner, knowing the opportunities ahead helps you make confident and informed decisions.

 Studying psychotherapy in Australia not only equips you with specialised clinical skills but also opens pathways to professional recognition, international work opportunities, and long-term career growth.
-From practical placements during your course to potential migration and employment options after graduation, your journey begins with the right planning today.

 Why Career Planning Is Important